Dubai Holding

 Overview

-Dubai Holding is one of the Middle East's largest holding companies — managing destination, retail, hospitality, and residential brands across the UAE.
-In late 2023, they hired me directly as a contractor to lead a large-scale migration of their digital portfolio onto Webflow.
-The work expanded over two years into designing and building component libraries that are still powering their portfolio today.
+Dubai Holding is one of the Middle East's largest holding companies, managing a $150 billion destination, retail, hospitality, and residential brands portfolio across 30+ countries.
+In late 2023, they hired me directly as a contractor to support a large-scale migration of their digital portfolio from their existing Sitefinity/.NET enterprise solution to Webflow Enterprise.

 The Challenge

-Dubai Holding has a large portfolio of enterprise websites, each with its own content model, stakeholders, and unique brand.
-Tens of websites had to be rebuilt — which required a more holistic, system-driven approach than treating each as a standalone project.
+Dubai Holding has a large portfolio of enterprise websites, each with its own content model, stakeholders, and brand.
+Tens of websites had to be rebuilt, which required a more holistic, system-driven approach than treating each as a standalone project.

 Multiple Teams, Different Brands

 Each brand under Dubai Holding had its own brand expression, design assets, and marketing team.
-Designing one-off sites for each would be slow, inconsistent, and impossible to maintain.
+Designing one-off sites for each would be slow, inconsistent, and very challenging to maintain.

 Years of SEO Equity at Risk

-These sites weren't launches — they were migrations.
-Each property carried years of organic search rankings and domain authority that any missed redirect, broken canonical, or content drift could unwind.
+These sites weren't launches, they were migrations.
+Each property carried years of organic search rankings and domain authority that required an SEO-aware rebuild to maintain.

 Bilingual and Accessibility Requirements

-Properties needed full Arabic/English support with proper RTL layouts, and retail properties required WCAG AA compliance.
+Many destination websites required full Arabic/English support with proper RTL (right to left) layouts, and some retail properties required WCAG AA compliance.

 The Approach